Paper Instructions and Templates

 Abstracts (Optional): The peer-review process will be focused on the Full Papers; we welcome but do not require early abstract submissions.
-Abstracts must be prepared using the Abstract Templates available below and must be submitted using the conference’s submission system (Conftool) EC3 Conftool.
+Abstracts must be prepared using the Full Paper Templates available below and must be submitted using the conference’s submission system (Conftool) EC3 Conftool.
 Subject Area Chairs will review the abstracts received to determine their suitability for this Congress and recommend which of the track areas is most suitable.
 This will serve as a guideline for preparing the full papers.

 Submission Instructions and Templates: All submissions will be handled electronically via the conference’s submission website.
 All authors must agree to the policies stipulated below.
 Papers should be prepared using the EC3 template and are limited to 8 pages, including figures and tables.
 Please refer to the following files for detailed formatting instructions: